 Branching scenarios present decision points where viewer choices determine subsequent content.
 If you’re teaching customer service skills, you might show a difficult customer interaction, then ask viewers to choose between three response options.
 Each choice leads to different outcomes—some successful, some requiring retry.
 This experiential approach builds practical decision-making skills.

 In-video quizzes check comprehension at strategic moments.
 Rather than waiting until video completion, these embedded assessments confirm understanding before moving forward.
-Research from the Journal of Educational Psychology indicates that immediate feedback loops increase learning gains by 22% compared to delayed assessment.
+Research published in the Journal of Educational Psychology demonstrates that immediate feedback loops significantly enhance learning outcomes compared to delayed assessment.

 Interactive timelines allow learners to navigate through historical events or process flows at their own pace.
 Instead of watching a linear 15-minute explanation of a product development cycle, viewers click individual stages to access detailed breakdowns—perfect for complex multi-step procedures.